monsteronfire/garden/content/about.md

 draft = false
 +++

-I write code, draw illustrations, design websites, and follow threads of interest all over the internet.
+I write code, draw illustrations, design websites, and follow threads of curiosity all over the internet.

 While writing code is my main outlet for creativity, I dabble in many interests.